aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLTX via C# or Online App" h2="Convert DOC to XLTX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert documents, spreadsheets, images, and other file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOC to XLTX.

+The process of converting DOC to XLTX is simple and straightforward.
+Firstly, you need to use Aspose.Words for .NET to export the DOC file to HTML.
+This component provides a wide range of features and capabilities, including the ability to convert DOC to HTML.
+Once the DOC file has been converted to HTML, you can then use Aspose.Cells for .NET to convert the HTML to XLTX.
+This component provides a powerful Spreadsheet Programming API that enables developers to easily create, manipulate and convert spreadsheets.

+Once the HTML has been converted to XLTX, you can then use Aspose.Cells for .NET to further manipulate the spreadsheet.
+This component provides a wide range of features and capabilities, including the ability to add formulas, apply formatting, insert images, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOC to XLTX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+In summary, Aspose.Total for .NET provides a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert documents, spreadsheets, images, and other file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOC to XLTX in two simple steps.
+Firstly, by using Aspose.Words for .NET, you can export DOC to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLTX.
+Once the HTML has been converted to XLTX, you can then use Aspose.Cells for .NET to further manipulate the spreadsheet.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}